-Work without a contract (employment or civil law) is illegal.
-It means a lack of compulsory social security insurance for the employee, non-payment of taxes, etc.
+Working without a contract (an employment contract or a civil law contract) is illegal.
+It is associated with a lack of mandatory social insurance for the employee and non-payment of taxes, etc.

-In general, the employer is responsible for signing the contract lies with the employer.
+In general, the responsibility for signing the contract lies with the employer.
 If they deceive you regarding the signing of the contract or tax payments, they bear the responsibility.
-The employer is obliged to draw up the contract in two copies and give you one of them.
+The employer is obliged to prepare a contract in two copies and give you one of them.

--don’t have a valid visa or other document entitling to stay in Poland (meaning you are in Poland illegally).
+- You do not have a valid visa or any other document authorizing your stay in Poland (meaning you are in Poland illegally).

-- You do not have a work permit, and you are not exempt from it (like the citizens of Ukraine currently),
+- You do not have a work permit, and you are not exempt from it (like Ukrainian citizens currently).

-If you register with the Employment Office as unemployed and then take up a job without informing the Office, you may receive a fine of between PLN 500 and PLN 5000.
+If you register as an unemployed person at the Labor Office and then take up employment without informing the office, you may be fined from PLN 500 to PLN 500.